The Lunchbox: Development

-Ritesh Batra, who had made short films, The Morning Ritual, Gareeb Nawaz Ki Taxi and Cafe Regular, Cairo, started researching for a documentary on the famous Lunchbox delivery system of Mumbai, dabbawala, known for their efficiency, however after spending a week with them in 2007, he got to know of many interesting personal stories they would overhear while waiting outside an apartment.
-This idea gave birth to the idea of the film, and instead of making the documentary he began writing a film script.
-In time the film became a joint production between Sikhya Entertainment, DAR motion pictures, National Film Development Corporation of India (NFDC), India, ROH Films, Germany, ASAP Films, France and the Cine Mosaic, US of Lydia Dean Pilcher who previously produced films like, The Talented Mr Ripley (1999) and The Namesake (2007), and Germany's Match Factory became its international sales agent.
+Ritesh Batra, who had made the short films The Morning Ritual, Gareeb Nawaz Ki Taxi and Cafe Regular, Cairo, started researching a documentary on the famous dabbawala Lunchbox delivery system of Mumbai which is known for its efficiency, however after spending a week with them in 2007, he heard many interesting personal stories the workers would overhear while waiting outside apartments.
+This experience birthed the idea for the film, and instead of making a documentary, he began writing a film script.
+In time the film became a joint production between Sikhya Entertainment, DAR motion pictures, National Film Development Corporation of India (NFDC), India, ROH Films, Germany, ASAP Films, France and the Cine Mosaic, a production company based in New York City and founded by Lydia Dean Pilcher who had previously produced films such as The Talented Mr Ripley (1999) and The Namesake (2007).
+Germany's Match Factory became its international sales agent.

 Writing

 Batra completed the first draft of the screenplay in 2011.
 He was assisted by Rutvik Oza.
 It went on to win an Honorable Jury Mention at the 2012 Cinemart at the Rotterdam International Film Festival.
 Thereafter the project was part of the Talent Project Market of Berlin International Film Festival and was mentored at the screenwriter's lab (Torino Film Lab) at the Torino Film Festival.
 The character of Ila played by Nimrat Kaur, six months prior to the shooting, and the character played by Nawazuddin Siddiqui was further developed and improvised during shooting.